vatanjangra/incediblehulk/README.md

 # incrediblehulk

 This is small game to demonstrate the usage of Phaser for game development.
+It is a infinite running/jumping game.

 ##Instructions
 1.Download or clone the repository.